72Lux/shoppable-infinite-scroll/README.md

 # Shoppable Pagination

 This project is the for the internal component for infinite scrolling for Shoppable.

-This will be used for
+## Node 18.2.0

 ## Install